 Furthermore, both (i.e. the Scandinavians and the Frisians) were heavily entangled in the rich supra-regional trade since long.
 All over southern Scandinavia at important trading ports, Frisian trade colonies and Frisian guilds were established.
 The get an idea about the magnitude of the Frisian free-trade read our blog post Porcupines bore U.S. bucks.

 Participation of the Frisians in the Viking war bands could be voluntarily and could be involuntarily.
 During raids the noerdtscha diuelen (Old-Frisian for ‘northern devils’) could take captives.
 Sometimes young children, sometimes adults.
 They could be sold as slaves back home, or sold somewhere else for a fair price.
 They also could be bought free by their relatives, which still meant a profit for the cunning Vikings.
-And lastly, captives could be forced to participate in plundering, killing and raping during raids.
+Lastly, captives could be forced to participate in plundering, killing and raping during raids.
 The focus of this blog post.

 Saga of the Headstrong Frisian

 This saga, of the Viking Age, is about a North-Frisian, from the Wadden Sea island Balkum in Nordfriesland.
 Balkum was located west of island Föhr.
 The Headstrong and especially heathen Frisian, participated in Viking raids.
 When one day he returns from one his raiding trips, his island has been swallowed by the sea.
 Although this was already quite a blow for him, moreover, all of his kin and friends were converted by the Catholic church in the meantime too.
 This was really more than he could bare.
-From the sacrificial stone, that was at Balkum, he trew himself into the sea and drowned.
+From the sacrificial stone, that was at Balkum, he threw himself into the sea and drowned.

 Some of the captives were able to flee or were bought free at a later time, after which they returned to their village and to their family estate in Frisia.
 The numbers of homecoming foreign fighters were that significant that it was regulated by law.
 Again, an indication the Frisians manning Viking longships too.
 The Old-Frisian codices or law books of the fourteenth and fifteenth centuries, still contained articles or clauses concerning homecoming Frisians from Viking captivity.
 Some of these codices have been built up over the centuries, traceable from ca. 1000.
 The medieval Old-Frisian law books therefore contain different names for the word viking.
 These are: witzing, witzeng, wising and witzend and originate from the Old-English word wicing, meaning pirate.
 Similar, the origin of the word ‘saxon’ also means pirate (Springer 2003).
 Read our blog post Have a Frisians Cocktail on this topic of the origin of Saxons too.

 Thus, saxons and vikings were terms to indicate a ‘profession’ if you like and, at first instance, not to denote a people or tribe.
-An other etymological explanation is that the word viking derives from the Old-Swedish verb vika or Old-Norse vikja meaning ‘to change rowers’ and ‘to give way’.
+A different etymological explanation is that the word viking derives from the Old-Swedish verb vika or Old-Norse vikja meaning ‘to change rowers’ and ‘to give way’.
 Comparable to the modern Mid-Frisian verb wykje.
 So, ‘to give way on a rowing bench for a rested rower’, therefore vika and ‘to viking’ meaning ‘sea voyage with rowers changing’ (Heide, 2005).

 Below the clauses of two law books concerning the return of Frisian fighters, namely the Fivelgo Manuscript and the First Rüstringer Codex.
 Fivelgo is a shire in present-day province of Groningen in the Netherlands and Rüstringen is a shire in present-day region Ostfriesland in Germany.
 The First Rüstringer Codex, or R1 in jargon of historians, dates from ca. 1300.
 The Fivelgo Manuscript, or F in the same jargon, dates from ca. 1450.
 Both texts concern the Twenty-four Land Laws.